usleep-consulting/icinga2-module-unms/README.md

+Just forked this class to make it Work ;-)
+Help welcome

 ## UNMS API client class

 A PHP class which provides access to Ubiquiti's **UNMS API**, versions 2.1 of the UNMS Controller software is supported.
 It's a standalone version of the class which is used in our monsansfil.ca project which is a private project.